-CARE seeks a Chief of Party for an anticipated USAID-funded education project in Somalia.
+CARE seeks a Chief of Party for an anticipated USAID-funded education project, Accelerated Quality Learning for Somali Children and Youth.
 USAID’s new education activity of approximately $49 million will come to fruition in fall 2018.
 This includes investment in non-formal education through accelerated education approaches, focusing on assessing and building basic skills for children and youth ages 8-15, and the development of national standards by levels as part of an overall accelerated education framework.
 This activity includes significant investment in teaching and learning materials that are linked to the National Curriculum Framework, and a certification process that enables students who pass the system to enroll into formal school, or another pathway.
 An external evaluation will be carried out in order for the Ministry and education stakeholders to evaluate the merit of different models/approaches in Somalia.
 Three regions will be targeted in the initial phase, with potential expansion in the future.
 As this activity will come to fruition in fall 2018, additional activities to advance implementation of the curriculum framework will be designed.

 The Chief of Party is accountable for the overall vision and leadership of the project and is accountable for delivering results.
 The successful candidate should possess significant experience managing program, financial, and operations of USAID- or other international donor-funded projects.